 Even the most experienced and educated employees still require training when they join your company.
-Maybe they just need to learn about the company culture or procedures, but this is still an important part of the onboarding process.
+Maybe they just need to learn about the company culture or review the procedures your site uses.
 For employees and employers, on-the-job training is the best way to get up and running in the most efficient and effective way possible.
+Read on for its major advantages.

 What do we mean by on-the-job training?